MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 When the associated user and title count is at or above either the burst or sustain limit the service will not handle the request and will instead return a HTTP 429 response.
 The HTTP 429 code stands for “too many requests” will be accompanied by a header containing a “retry after X seconds” value.

-FGRL 429’s contains a retry after header that specifies the amount of time the calling entities should wait before trying again.
+An FGRL 429 response object contains a "retry after" header, which specifies the amount of time the calling entities should wait before trying again.
-Developers that use XSAPI will not have to worry as XSAPI honors and handles the Retry-After header.
+Developers that use XSAPI will not have to worry, as XSAPI honors and handles the Retry-After header.

 The actual response will contain the following fields: